'Extraordinary fortitude' - International photographer brings Hartlepool in the 1960s to life in new exhibition

-International photographer John Bulmer brings Hartlepool in the 1960s to life in new exhibition
+Take a trip down memory lane: Six photos taken by international photographer as he brings Hartlepool in the 1960s to life in new exhibition

 and live on Freeview channel 276